Feyerabend/vm/parse/README.md

 ## enbf

-We are already aquantied with some formalisation of language syntax in "Backus-Naur Form" or "Extended Backus-Naur Form" (ENBF).
-Both are used as notation to express context-free grammars.
-Here are the EBNF for both the *prefix expression* and the *infix expression* as described in the examples.
+We are already acquainted with some formalizations of language syntax in "Backus-Naur Form" (BNF) or "Extended Backus-Naur Form" (EBNF).
+Both are used as notations to express context-free grammars.
+Below are the EBNF notations for both the *prefix expression* and the *infix expression* as described in the examples.

 ### prefix